DB: Legislative framework for commercial superfunds

 The workplace pensions roadmap released alongside the Bill in 2025 suggests that the government hopes:

-- The regulations, together with any updates to the Pensions Regulator's superfunds guidance, will come into force in 2028.
+- That the regulations, together with any updates to the Pensions Regulator's superfunds guidance, will come into force in 2028.
 (The December 2025 Regulatory Initiatives grid says that "secondary legislation and…TPR’s code…would be expected to be in force by October 2028 at the latest".)

 DB: Extraction of surplus from an ongoing DB scheme

-In line with the government's May 2025 response to the "Options for DB schemes" consultation, the Pension Schemes Bill will make changes intended to make it easier for the trustees of an ongoing DB scheme to modify scheme rules to allow them to share surplus with the employer and, as part of this process, to negotiate with the employer to get additional benefits from surplus for scheme members.
+In line with the government's May 2025 response to the "Options for DB schemes" consultation, sections 9 and 10 of the Pension Schemes Act 2026 will make changes intended to make it easier for the trustees of an ongoing DB scheme to modify scheme rules to allow them to share surplus with the employer and, as part of this process, to negotiate with the employer to get additional benefits from surplus for scheme members.

 The statutory conditions for payment of surplus to an employer (set out in section 37 of the Pensions Act 1995) will also be amended.
 In particular, the government is minded to replace the requirement that a scheme be more than 100% funded on the buy-out basis with a requirement that it be more than 100% funded on a low dependency basis.
 Further detail of the required funding level will be set out in draft regulations, on which the government will consult.